-Five minutes after brushing, the aftertaste of the soap wore off, but my mouth still felt refreshed and slightly tingly.
+Five minutes after brushing, the aftertaste of the soap wore off, but my mouth still felt refreshed.
 This got me thinking the soap might work better as a breath freshener than toothpaste.
 So, later that night, I mixed a drop in a glass of water and swished it around like I would with mouthwash.
 It worked!

 12. Laundry detergent

 A load of bath towels, a ¼ cup of Dr. Bronner’s, and my machine didn’t break like I’d feared—plus my towels smelled delicious!
 The product label recommends adding a ½ cup or so of vinegar to the rinse.
 Since I kept this experiment strictly to soap and water, I didn’t try this, but will next time.